 Fully Vetted Adoptions

-Fix Your Pit For Free in 2019
+Fix Your Pit For Free

 Over 70% of the dogs received by the CC Animal Control are Pitbull or Pitbull Mixes.
 We are targeting this breed with FREE spay & neuter services in an effort to reduce the population received at the CC Animal Control.
 This breed is extremely hard to find adopters or rescue groups, resulting in euthanizing by CC Animal Control.